FAQ - Ernst Mach-Grant ASEA-UNINET

-Applicants having passed the auditions will receive a letter of endorsement issued jointly by the Austrian music universities.
-Receiving a letter of endorsement does not mean receiving a scholarship!
+Applicants having passed the auditions will receive a letter of endorsment issued jointly by the Austrian music universities.
+Please note that receiving a letter of endorsement does not mean you will receive a scholarship!
 It only makes you eligible to apply for the scholarship.

 4. Examination of the formal requirements

-The applications submitted via scholarships.at will be examinated by the OeAD regarding the formal requirements.
-Please note that only applications which meet the formal requirements of the scholarship programme will be forwarded to the Austrian music universities for the further selection process.
+The applications submitted via scholarships.at will be examined by the OeAD regarding the formal requirements.
+Please note that only applications which meet the formal requirements of the scholarship programme.
+Successful applications will be forwarded to the Austrian music universities for the further selection process.

 5. Selection procedure at the Austrian music universities

-The decision on which applicants will be proposed for a scholarship in, among others, depends on the availibility of study places and supervisors in the respective field of study.
+The decision on which applicants will be proposed for a scholarship in, among others, depends on the availability of study places and supervisors in the respective field of study.

 The final decision is taken by the BMBWF - Bundesministerium für Bildung, Wissenschaft und Forschung (Federal ministry for Education, Science and Research).